 June 30, 2016

 In all kinds of fields, from electronics to construction to manufacturing, technical and logistical knowledge is crucial for the job, but advancing to a management position often requires a technical degree.
-Getting a BS in Technical Management from Southern New Hampshire University's online program can help you make that jump without interrupting your career.
+Such a degree can give you the credentials and know-how that businesses are looking for when they promote someone into a management track.

 "They may have operations, logistics, supply chain type roles in addition to the technical backgrounds, but they need additional courses or skill sets to step into managerial roles," Cappa said.
 "They are people with entry to mid-level experience looking to advance."

-If that sounds like you, this technical degree program might be the way to win a big promotion, or find a position at a different firm that lets you take on a leadership role.
+If that sounds like you, a technical degree program might be the way to win a big promotion, or find a position at a different firm that lets you take on a leadership role.

 In an increasingly global economy, it's no longer enough for businesses to do the same things they've always done.
 Manufacturers must update their technology and supply chain practices to compete with firms in China and India - not to mention the firm next door that's introducing new practices all the time.
 Construction companies are creating new divisions to install solar panels and maximize building efficiency to meet customer demand for green buildings.
 A whole new industry is emerging to harness wind energy and reduce our dependence on coal and oil.

 If you've always wanted to expand your skills in the technical realm and become a company leader, this could be the time to make the move.
 Having a strong grasp of management skills can open the door to salary increases and also provides the chance to guide a company toward greater success in an increasingly complex market.
-To get started, contact an SNHU admission team member today.